The Texas Chainsaw Massacre

 After picking up a traumatized young hitchhiker, five friends find themselves stalked and hunted by a chainsaw-wielding killer and his family of equally psychopathic killers.

 Against A Nightmare on Elm Street, The Texas Chainsaw Massacre wins 100%.
 Not much of a contest.
-Hereditary at 80% is another comfortable win.
+Rosemary's Baby at 77% is another comfortable win.

 Featured in All Time Horror Classics.